ytyeoh/toyota/content/blog/Corolla Cross GR Sport.en.md

 [connectivit]
    [[connectivit.link]]
-     title= '9" Display Audio With Apple Carplay & Android Auto™ Connectivity*' description= "9" touchscreen display with real-time navigation and music options.
+     title= "9' Display Audio With Apple Carplay & Android Auto™ Connectivity*" description= "9' touchscreen display with real-time navigation and music options.
 Selectable via built-in controls or smartphone.<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
 Functions may vary depending on smartphone model." img= "corollacrossgrsport-43" [[connectivit.link]]
      title= "Rear USB Charging Ports"